Video Game / Arc the Lad

 - Wham Episode: A ton of them, especially in the first two episodes, mostly here to show that things are getting worse.

-- Arrival at Saryu village: for the first time we are shown the devastating effects of the industrialization of Arc's World, with one of its most ancient human dwellings slowly dying from the pollution caused by the extraction and processing of energy stones.
-Then, out of the blue, Romalia's airforce raze the village, send it's turned-into-monsters super-soldiers to finish the job and find the key to the water shrine: it's the first time Arc's team is facing Romalia directly, the first time Arc display some real anger and the first punch thrown at the player.
+- Arrival at Saryu Village: For the first time, we are shown the devastating effects of the industrialization of Arc's world, with one of its most ancient human dwellings slowly dying from the pollution caused by the extraction and processing of energy stones.
+Then, out of the blue, Romalia's air force razes the village, sends its turned-into-monsters super-soldiers to finish the job and find the key to the water shrine: it's the first time Arc's team is facing Romalia directly, the first time Arc displays some real anger, and the first punch thrown at the player.

-- The last trip to Seyria: Andel fatally wounds Seyria's king, who confess that he is the one who sent Arc's father away in order to inherit the throne, Arc is framed for the King's murder, Seyria turns into a police state controlled by Andel.
-If this was not enough just after finding the Ark, Arc & co have to give it up to Andel who uses Arc's mother and the other residents of Touvil's lives as a bargaining chip, the seal on the Dark One starts breaking down: Kukuru has to remain hidden in Touvil ruins to maintain what remains of the seal in place while the rest of Arc's group become wanted fugitive: The first episode ends here
+- The last trip to Seirya: Andel fatally wounds Seirya's king, who confess that he is the one who sent Arc's father away in order to inherit the throne, Arc is framed for the King's murder, and Seirya turns into a police state controlled by Andel.
+If this was not enough just after finding the Ark, Arc & co. have to give it up to Andel who uses the lives of Arc's mother and the other residents of Touvil as a bargaining chip, the seal on the Dark One starts breaking down, Kukuru has to remain hidden in the ruins of Touvil to maintain what remains of the seal in place, while the rest of Arc's group become wanted fugitives.
+The first episode ends here.

-- First scene of Arc 2: Elc's people get genocided by Seyria's military.
+- First scene of Arc 2: Elc's people get wiped out by Seirya's military.

-- End of the White House story arc: Elc & co appear successful at first, rescuing Mariel and finding the other orphans, at which points Gallarno turns all the orphans into monsters, forcing Elc & co to kill them, after which he entraps Elc and Mariel, uses his Mind-Control Device to forces the two to fight, nearly destroying Mariel mind in the process.
-When she manages regain her consciousness because she refuses to hurt Elc, Gallarno uses a contingency plan and uses the bomb he had implanted in Mariel's body, critically injuring Eld and leaving him nearly dead.
+- End of the White House story arc: Elc & co. appear successful at first, rescuing Mariel and finding the other orphans; but at that point, Gallarno turns all the orphans into monsters, forcing Elc & co to kill them.
+Afterwards, Gallarno entraps Elc and Mariel and uses his Mind-Control Device to force the two to fight, nearly destroying Mariel's mind in the process.
+When she manages to regain her consciousness because she refuses to hurt Elc, Gallarno uses a contingency plan and uses the bomb he had implanted in Mariel's body, critically injuring Elc and leaving him nearly dead.

 - Weapon of Choice: Played straight except in Arc 2, when characters have two or three weapons of choice.

-- Wutai: Arc's country, Seyra, takes this role.
-High technology mixes with traditional samurais who protect its capital.
+- Wutai: Arc's country, Seirya, takes this role.
+High technology mixed with traditional samurais who protect the country's capital.